daledali/github-default-20190615051750238/README.md

 # IBM Cloud Foundry - Deploy for Wiki.js

-This repo is an IBM Cloud Foundry app definition for Wiki.js.
+This repo is an IBM Cloud Foundry app definition for Wiki.js. ok.

 For information about Wiki.js, including detailed installation steps, read the following links: